The Architecture NeuroStability Human Leader Profile About Take the Profile

 The physiological foundation

 The nervous system is the hardware of leadership performance.
 Under sustained pressure, without adequate recovery, it loses the flexibility to move out of survival when survival is no longer needed.
-The body continues to treat every decision as a threat.
 Perception narrows.
 Options disappear.
 Judgment degrades.

 No amount of strategy or skill acquisition overrides what is happening at the physiological level.